bioc/curatedAdipoRNA/README.md

 ## What is contained in `curatedAdipoRNA`?

-The package contains three differnt things:
+The package contains three different things:

 1. Scripts for documenting/reproducing the data in `inst/scripts`
 2. Pre-processed data in `inst/extdata`